Say THAT recipe name 5 times fast!

 Now, though chia pets are around no longer around for pleasure, they are available for your health as we’ve moved on to eating them rather than growing them.

 Chia seeds have been around for centuries and were originally used by the people of Mexico for energy boosters.
 Recently, they’ve become popular in the U.S. for their amazing health benefits.
-Here’s a few reasons why they’re all the rage and you should consider adding them to your diet:
+Here’s a few reasons why they’re all the rage and why you should consider adding them to your diet:

-Good source of non-animal protein
+Good source of non-animal protein which is a more sustainable option than animal protein

 High in calcium which supports bone health and can assist in the prevention of osteoporosis